 The Site page is your ultimate hub for efficient site navigation and management.
 With quick access to user profiles, device management, tickets, alerts, and more, you have all the tools you need to keep your sites organized and up-to-date.

 Note: The Site page is available to IT Department subscribers only.
+To view info for the Customer page, switch to MSP using the toggle in the top-left corner of this article.

 Overview